-Stored in an airtight container, cooked Pizza will stay good in the fridge for up to 3 to 4 days.
+Stored in an airtight container, cooked Pizza.
+How to Reheat a Frozen Pizza in a Toaster Oven.
+It will stay good in the fridge for up to 3 to 4 days.
 If you do not intend to eat the leftover Pizza before that timeframe, it is best to freeze the Pizza to avoid wastage.

 If freezing the Pizza, you need to avoid ice crystals forming on the surface and also prevent other flavors from the freezer from getting into the Pizza.